chrisdotslash/chrisdotslash/README.md

 # Hi there, I'm Chris! 👋

-👨‍💻 **I'm a linguist and software developer with experience in JavaScript, Python, and Git.
-I'm passionate about learning and building things.**
+👨‍💻 **I'm a linguist and software developer passionate about learning and building things, with experience in JavaScript, Python, and Git.**

 🤝 I'm interested in language-driven approaches to natural language processing and open to collaborate on NLP and AI projects.